nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

 Here, we're interested in exploring a number of different standards, including DOAP - and finding a minimal - or 'core' set of attribute value pairs (in the [Dublin Core](http://dublincore.org/documents/dces/) / [Darwin Core](http://rs.tdwg.org/dwc/)sense) for describing scientific software - notably Earth System Science software that is developed and used in the ESIP community.

-Two limitations to depending - solely- on DOAP for doing this:
+The limitations to depending - solely- on DOAP for doing this are:

 1. It is aimed at RDF - and well, RDF gets complicated quickly.
 We want to do something lightweight and easily adoptable.